 - Develop required work lists and performance goals for crewmembers.
 Ensure the compliance of all on board with company and regulatory policies and regulations.
 Take a proactive position with any person not following established policy.
 Address all performance or conduct issues in a timely and effective manner and keep supervisory management in the office appraised of relevant issues.

 - Effective public speaking when addressing guests, crew or the public; such as the Passenger Safety and Vessel Orientation meeting, announcements on the PA system, and performing public ceremonies on board.

 - Maintain a “Command Presence” as well as a courteous, friendly and informative interaction with the guests –the personal appearance and a high degree of customer service by you and the crew is essential, expected and of the utmost importance.

-- Minimum of 2 years as Chief Mate or Captain.
-Additional 5 years in the Maritime industry involved in shipboard operations.
+- 2 years as Chief Mate or Captain.
+Additional 5 years in the Maritime industry and involved in shipboard operations.

-- Must have in-depth knowledge of passenger vessel operations.
+- In-depth knowledge of passenger vessel operations.

 - Observed or documented managerial skills and personal traits necessary to effectively and efficiently guide ship’s crewmembers in a direct and respectful manner.

 - Strong writing skills with ability to communicate technical information, maintain all ships logs, all vessel forms and documentation of vessel operations.